ReactiveCocoa/ReactiveCocoa/Documentation/DebuggingTechniques.md

 1. Definition of type inferred variable
 2. Consumption of type inferred variable

-In both cases erros are related to incorrect assumptions about type.
+In both cases errors are related to incorrect assumptions about type.
 Such issues are common for a ReactiveCocoa applications as it is all about operations over data and related types.
 With a current state of a Swift compiler type related errors could be really misleading, especially when error happens in the middle of a signal chain.

 Below is an example of type-error scenario: